ysx001/AreYouKittyMe/README.md

 * Android Studio, preferably 2.2.+
 * Android SDK Build Tools v25.0.0
-* Emulator or Android Kitkat 4.4 or above
+* Emulator or physical device of Nexus 6P (Our current release is optimized for Nexus 6P.
+For best user experience, please try the app on Nexus 6P)

 ### Installation

 Following are the two ways you can use our application.

 1. Install using `.apk` file in `dist/` folder.
-You would need to enable _Install from Unknown Sources_ in the Security Settings on your Android.
+    * You would need to enable _Install from Unknown Sources_ in the Security Settings on your Android.
+    * Download the `.apk` file onto your phone.
+(You can use USB or upload to cloud storage)
+    * Click on the `.apk` file to install it on your phone
 2. Import the entire project in [Android Studio](https://developer.android.com/studio/index.html) and download all SDK requirements.
     * Install project dependencies from __Tools > Android > Sync Gradle with Project Files__
     * Run `app` module on an emulator or an Android

 ## Testing

-We utilized [`Espresso`](https://developer.android.com/training/testing/ui-testing/espresso-testing.html) library to test the UI functionality of our application.
-In Android, these tests are called Instrumentation Tests, and they can be found in `app/src/androidTest`.
-You can run the Instrumentation Tests as follows:
+To test the functionality of our app, two approaches of testing are implementated:
+First, we used intrumentation test (`/src/AndroidTest`) to verify the UI functionality of our application.
+This is realized with [`Espresso`](https://developer.android.com/training/testing/ui-testing/espresso-testing.html) framework by Google.
+Secondly, we implemented Junit test ( (`/src/test`)) to make sure our User model functions correctly.

+To run the instrumentation test:
 * Using the left pane, change the Project view to __Project__ (default)
 * Open `app/src/androidTest/`
 * Right-click on `androidTest/java/` and click __Run 'All Tests'__
 * Select your preferred device to run UI tests on

-In addition, the `JUnit` tests can be found in `app/src/test`.
-You do not need a device to run these tests.

 ## Authors
 Thanks for the delication and time investment the following amazing people: